Charlie684/Charles-Portfolio/README.md

 # Charles-Portfolio
 Hi, my name is Charles Blackwell and this is my portfoilo for my Intro to Software Tech at [McIntosh High School](https://www.fcboe.org/mhs).
-Along with this course I'm taking AP statisitcs which is very hard.
+I'm currently deciding what AP's to take.

 ## Contents
 - [Resume](RESUME.md)